IBM/aspera-cli/README.md

 * IBM Aspera Orchestrator
 * and more...

-`acli` provides the following features:
+`ascli` provides the following features:

 * Supports most Aspera server products (on-premise and SaaS)
 * Any command line options (products URL, credentials or any option) can be provided on command line, in configuration file, in env var, in files